Mesa Airlines: Incidents

-On October 16, 2001, an ERJ-145 was on final approach to Roanoke, Virginia.
+On October 16, 2001, an Embraer ERJ 145 was on final approach to Roanoke, Virginia.
 The captain had briefed a "no go-around" for a night visual approach to a "Special Airport".
 The approach was not stabilized, and the airspeed decreased to the point of a stall.
 The airplane struck the runway in a nose high pitch attitude, the aft fuselage struck the runway first then settled on the landing gear.
 The first officer made initial call-outs of slow airspeed and then stopped when the captain failed to respond to her callouts.
 After landing, the airplane was taxied to the gate where a post-flight inspection limited to the main landing gear did not find the damage to the tail section.
 The incident was not reported by either pilot to the company and the airplane was allowed to be flown by the next crew the following morning on its scheduled service back to Charlotte, North Carolina, where a post flight inspection revealed the tail strike.
 When interviewed, the captain first denied having been involved in a hard landing and speculated that the tail strike must have been the result of an over rotation on takeoff from the morning crew.
 When faced with the CVR and FDR data, she eventually admitted to the incident.
 She reported that she briefed "no go-around" because no takeoffs were authorized on the runway at night or in IMC conditions; however, the first officer knew this was incorrect, but did not challenge the captain.
 Both pilots had received CRM training, which included crew member assertiveness, methods of fostering crew input, and situational awareness, and training on special use airports; however it was not followed by either pilot.
 The captain said the first officer was passive and quiet.
 The first officer reported the captain was defensive and did not take criticism very well.
 It is remarkable that the damage to the tail section was not discovered during the preflight visual inspection performed by the morning flight or ground crews.
 The aircraft had an MELed APU and needed the engines to be started with the assistance of an external air cart.
 The connection for the air cart is located at the aft bottom fuselage section where the damages were visible.
 The access panel was bent.
 Yet the ground crew did not notify the flight deck crew.
 When the walk-around visual inspection was performed by the morning crew's first officer, it was performed during the hours of darkness with the help of a flashlight.
 The air cart was already connected and forced the first officer to walk around the cart and away from the aircraft, missing the tail strike damages.
 Both crews were terminated from employment; however, the first officer of the accident flight and the captain of the morning flight were eventually reinstated with help of their union (ALPA).
 The accident captain was able to recover her certificates and privileges but was not reinstated.
 The first officer from the morning crew died from illness prior to being reinstated.